Stan Brakhage: Influence

+George Lucas has credited Brakhage as an influence.
+Don Hertzfeldt cited Brakhage as an influence, saying his work "encouraged lots of my own in-camera-special-effect attempts".

 The credits of the film Seven (1995), with their scratched emulsion, rapid cutaways and bursts of light are in Brakhage's style.

 The opening track of Stereolab's album Dots and Loops (1997), "Brakhage", is named after him.

 Sonic Youth, joined by percussionist Tim Barnes, played along with silent Stan Brakhage films at a 2003 benefit show for Anthology Film Archives.
 The live recording is available as SYR6: Koncertas Stan Brakhage Prisiminimui.

 The concluding credits to The Jacket (2005) are an homage to Brakhage's 1963 film Mothlight.

 The opening titles to the BBC television series The Living and the Dead (2016) use an excerpt from Mothlight.

-The 2011 film The Tree of Life and Part 8 of Twin Peaks: The Return (2017) include sequences reminiscent of Brakhage's work.
+The 1997 anime film The End of Evangelion, the 2011 film The Tree of Life and Part 8 of Twin Peaks: The Return (2017) include sequences that writers have characterized as reminiscent of Brakhage's work, although any direct influence has not been confirmed.

 Filmography

 Writings

 Brakhage wrote a number of books about films, including Metaphors on Vision (1963), A Moving Picture Giving and Taking Book (1971), Film Biographies (1977, Turtle Island Books) and the posthumously published Telling Time: Essays of a Visionary Filmmaker (2003).
+Transcripts of his talks at the Chicago Art Institute were edited and published as Film at Wit's End: Eight Avant-Garde Filmmakers, (Kingston, New York, McPherson & Co., 1989).

 Archives

 Brakhage's archival material, including correspondence, manuscripts, and audio recordings, are held by the University of Colorado as part of the collection of the Brakhage Center.
 Brakhage's films, including original elements and prints, are held by the Academy Film Archive in the Stan Brakhage Collection.
-The Academy Film Archive has preserved and restored many Brakhage films and continues to do so; films preserved include Window Water Baby Moving, The Act of Seeing with One's Own Eyes, Anticipation of the Night, and Interim.
+The Academy Film Archive has preserved and restored many Brakhage films and continues to do so.
+Films preserved include Window Water Baby Moving, The Act of Seeing with One's Own Eyes, Anticipation of the Night and Interim.